 - Has at least one semester or equivalent term to complete at their home university at the conclusion of Global UGRAD.
 The program cannot be the final academic term of a participant’s undergraduate study

-- Able to begin studies in the United States in August 2020 or January 2021.
+- Able to begin studies in the United States in January 2022.
 Selected participants may not defer to a later date

 - Cleared by a physician to participate in the program(finalists only)